January 2, 2020

 We’ve had weddings in large Hotels or Venues that have 3-5 weddings at the same time.
 Sometimes your venue coordinator will have more than just your wedding to supervise.
 For this reason, the venue coordinator will spend large chunks of time away from the most important parts of your wedding.
 This means you may not have them available to help facilitate your ceremony or help cue your Maid of Honor for speeches.
 Since your wedding planner will commit their day to only your wedding, they will be present and available for all of the important parts of your wedding day.

 Often times, a venue coordinator will arrive a short time before your wedding and leave after entrees are down or when the cake is served.
 As wedding planners, we are always the first ones at the venue and the last ones to leave.
 We ensure we have ample time to supervise vendor setup, we set up your personal items, and pack everything up and load it in a car for you at the end of the night.
+Even websites like The Knot can confirm that it is not the responsibility of the venue coordinator to set up personal items.

 If your venue coordinator offers to make a timeline for you, it’ll include only the information pertinent to them such as service times for courses.
 As Wedding Planners, we will focus on all the important details that should be laid out.
 Just a few of the important details we like to include in our AEP timelines are:

 In addition to creating the timeline, we go over everything in great detail with you weeks before the wedding and find out what is most important for you.
 We don’t just follow the timeline that’s on paper, but we will make sure that your parents are in the room when you have your first dance, or you get the picture with your grandma that you really wanted.
+We hope we clarified some key differences between a venue coordinator and wedding planner.

 CONTACT US TODAY TO LEARN MORE ABOUT OUR SERVICES!